valhalla/valhalla/README.md

 Valhalla, and all of the projects under the Valhalla organization, use the [MIT License](COPYING).
 Avatar/logo by [Jordan](https://www.instagram.com/jaykaydraws/).

 OpenStreetMap data in the `./test/data` is licensed under [ODbL](https://opendatacommons.org/licenses/odbl/) and [copyrighted](https://www.openstreetmap.org/copyright) by OSM contributors.
-Additional information on licenses and other requirements concerning the data sources most frequently used by Valhalla can be found in [data_sources.md](https://github.com/valhalla/valhalla/blob/master/docs/mjolnir/data_sources.md).
+Additional information on licenses and other requirements concerning the data sources most frequently used by Valhalla can be found in [the docs](https://valhalla.github.io/valhalla/mjolnir/data_sources/).

 ## Overview